VDA5050/VDA5050/VDA5050_EN_V1.md

 #### <a name="Vraowaicpeglhhtmlholaansii"></a> 6.6.4.2 Vehicle receives an order with actions it cannot perform (e.g. lifting height higher than maximum lifting height, or lifting actions although no stroke is installed), or with fields that it cannot use (e.g. Trajectory)

 Resolution:

 1. Vehicle does NOT take over the new order in its internal buffer
 2. Vehicle reports the warning "orderError" with the wrong fields as error references
 3. The warning must not be reported until the vehicle has accepted a new order.

-#### <a name="Vehiclegets"></a> 6.6.4.3 Vehicle gets a new order with the same orderId but a lower orderUpdateId than the current orderUpdateId
+#### <a name="Vehiclegets"></a> 6.6.4.3 Vehicle gets a new order with the same orderId, but a lower orderUpdateId than the current orderUpdateId

 Resolution:

 1. Vehicle does NOT take over the new order in its internal buffer.
 2. Vehicle keeps the PREVIOUS order it its buffer.
 3. The vehicle reports the warning "orderUpdateError"
 4. The vehicle continues with the executing the previous order.

 If the AGV receives an order with the same orderId and orderUpdateId twice, the second order will be ignored.
-This might happen if the master control sends the order again because the status message came too late and the master control could not verify that the first order was received.
+This might happen, if the master control sends the order again, because the status message came too late and the master control could not verify that the first order was received.

 ### <a name="Maps"></a> 6.6.5 Maps

-To ensure consistent navigation among different types of AGVs, the position is always specified in reference to the local map coordinate system (see Figure 10).
+To ensure consistent navigation among different types of AGV, the position is always specified in reference to the local map coordinate system (see Figure 10).
 For the differentiation between different levels a unique mapId is used.
 The map coordinate system is to be specified as a right-handed coordinate system with the z-axis pointing skywards.
 A positive rotation therefore is to be understood as a counterclockwise rotation.